ZeBlur/ELEC-327-RAJ-E-Light-Flippr1-/README.md

 # RAJ-E-Light-Flippr1-
 RAJ (Raj Adam Jason) Group LLC

-The RAJ E-Light-Flippr1 is a convenient, cost-effective, and modular solution to wasted energy.
+The RAJ _E-Light Flippr1™_ is a convenient, cost-effective, and modular solution to wasted energy.

 ## Description
 ### Introduction: